stefannovasky/ReviewAPI/README.md

 - the authenticated user can see the profile of other users
 - authenticated user can see other users' favorite opinions
 - the user can list opinions
-- authenticated user can see their opinions
+- the authenticated user can see their opinions
-- authenticated user can see their favorite opinions
+- the authenticated user can see their favorite opinions
-- authenticated user can create a revision
+- the authenticated user can create a revision
 - the authenticated user can update his revision
 - the authenticated user can delete his revision
-- authenticated user can favorite a review
+- the authenticated user can favorite a review
-- authenticated user can remove favorite from a review
+- the authenticated user can remove favorite from a review
-- authenticated user can comment on a revision
+- the authenticated user can comment on a revision
 - the authenticated user can update his/her comment
 - the authenticated user can delete his/her comment